netgloo/benjamin/readme.md

 There are some exceptions to these rules, like the [index page](#index-page) served at the website's root path or some [special filenames and folder names](#ignored-pages-and-folders) that will be ignored by Benjamin.

-Also, you should avoid to use names already used inside the `public` folder.
-For example, if you have the folder `public/images` you can't create a view `images.blade.php` since for the url `http://example.com/images` will be served the `images` folder inside `public` and the view will be shadowed and never available.
+Also, you should avoid to use names already used inside the `/public` folder.
+For example, if you have the folder `public/images` containing your images, you can't create a view named `images.blade.php`. <!--since at the url `http://example.com/images` will be served the `images` folder inside `public` and the view will be shadowed and never available. -->

 To be correctly served with Benjamin, each view must follow the page structure described [below](#page-structure).

 #### Page Structure

-To be well processed by Benjamin, each page file you add inside `/resources/views` must:
+Each page file you add inside `/resources/views` must:

 - Extend `$benjamin`, with the directive `@extends($benjamin)`.
 - Define a section `title`: you should set here the page's title that will go inside the `<title>` tag.